Knectar/behat-ci/README.md

 4. That is all, we can now run this application's commands!

 ## Configuration
-Note: by default, projects.yml, profiles.yml, bhqueue, and bhqueuelog are located in the behat-ci/ directory.
-If you wish to place them in a different location, use config.yml to specify their absolute paths.
 There are 2 files that control how where and on what devices a test runs on.

 _profiles.yml_ is a list of device profiles.
 Feel free to add more according to the current standards and what is available on sauce labs.